“When persistence turns to pestering, it’s time to know your rights.”

 - Abusive or Profane Language: The use of offensive language, insults, or verbal abuse is a clear violation of the FDCPA.
 Collectors must maintain professional communication at all times.

 - Disclosing Debt to Third Parties: Debt collectors cannot reveal your debt to unauthorized third parties, except your creditor harassment lawyer or spouse.
-Discussing your debt with others is a form of harassment and privacy invasion.
+Discussing your debt with others is a form of debt collector harassment and privacy invasion.

 - False or Misleading Representations: Misrepresenting the amount owed, falsely claiming to be law enforcement, or threatening legal action that isn’t imminent are tactics that violate the FDCPA.